-The Revelation of Jesus Christ Through the Ages title displayed on a blue sky with clouds
+The Revelation of Jesus Christ Through the Ages Revelation commentary, by Don Koenig title is displayed on a blue sky with clouds

 The Revelation of Jesus Christ Through the Ages

-The Revelation of Jesus Christ Through the Ages, by Donald A. Koenig is a free verse by verse Revelation commentary (The Apocalypse) that offers a literal common sense futurist interpretation of the Bible prophecies within.
-This commentary on Revelation is an in-depth Bible study of the book of the Revelation.
-It contains extended information on the identity of Mystery Babylon and Babylon the Great.
+The Revelation of Jesus Christ Through the Ages, by Don Koenig is a unique and totally free verse by verse on or off-line Revelation commentary (The Apocalypse).
+The Revelation Commentary contains a literal common sense futurist premillennial interpretation.
+This commentary on Revelation is an in-depth Bible study that contains an extended study on the identity of Mystery Babylon and Babylon the Great.

 Title and credits